NOI = Gross Rental Revenue − Operating Expenses

 | Hybrid management | 38% – 48% | Partial outsourcing (cleaning, maintenance) |

-NOI includes all operating expenses necessary to run the property: property taxes, insurance, property management fees, cleaning costs, maintenance and repairs, utilities, HOA fees, landscaping, pest control, supplies, platform fees, and marketing costs.
+NOI deducts all operating expenses: property taxes, insurance, property management fees, cleaning costs, maintenance and repairs, utilities, HOA fees, landscaping, pest control, supplies, platform fees, and marketing.
 NOI excludes mortgage payments (principal and interest), income taxes, capital expenditures, and depreciation.

-NOI measures property profitability before financing costs, calculated as revenue minus operating expenses only.
-Cash flow subtracts mortgage payments (principal and interest) from NOI.
-A property can have positive NOI but negative cash flow if mortgage payments are too high.
-NOI is used for property valuation and cap rate calculations, while cash flow measures actual money in your pocket.
+NOI is revenue minus operating expenses, calculated before any mortgage payments.
+Cash flow subtracts the debt-service cost (principal + interest) from NOI.
+A property can carry a positive NOI and still produce negative cash flow if the loan payment is too high.
+NOI is used for valuation and cap rate; cash flow tells you what stays in your pocket each month.

 Stay ahead of the curve